hackclub/jams-bounty/README.md

 ![DefiniteOrganicIndigobunting-size_restricted](https://github.com/hackclub/Jams/assets/65808924/1a57a161-5c62-4604-97da-a16f39830683)

+**Ps.
+Here's what we already have in the pipeline so please don't make a PR with these ideas**
+- Building a personal website
+- Building a sprig game
+- Creating a ChatGPT Clone

 ### 🌈 Submission requirements:
 - We cannot offer the bounty to individuals in India.
 Hack Club Bank, our payment method, is virtually impossible to use in India.
 You're welcome to particpate, but you will not qualify for $200.